niklasramo/eventti/README.md

 // -> bar
 // -> foo 2

-// Case #2: When the dedupe mode is set to "replace" the existing listener will
+// Case #2: When the idDedupeMode mode is set to "update" the existing listener
-// be replaced by the new listener while keeping the listener at the same index
+// will be updated by the new listener while keeping the listener at the same
-// in the listener queue.
-const emitter2 = new Emitter({ dedupe: 'replace' });
+// index in the listener queue. const emitter2 = new Emitter({ idDedupeMode: 'update' });
 emitter2.on('a', () => console.log('foo 1'), 'foo');
 emitter2.on('a', () => console.log('bar'), 'bar');
 emitter2.on('a', () => console.log('foo 2'), 'foo');